 Activities:

+Sustaining Successful Programs

 Posters, Professors, and Progress (ongoing, 3 years)

 We hosted our “Posters, Professors, and Progress” poster session, using personal display screens, to highlight scholarly research pursued by our faculty members.
 We had a total of 17 faculty members present work and over 75 students attend the one-hour session.
 We moved the event from the Spring to the Fall semester in order to permit students to register for projects with professors for the Spring semester.
 This event instilled the desire to pursue intellectual excellence and critical inquiry as students were able to connect with professors and participate in their research in order to advance the profession.